 The Danish government has refused to for many years to repatriate any further Danish children from the prison camps.
 In May 2021, however, the government changed its position and decided to bring home 14 of the Danish children along with their mothers.
 The remaning children have no prospect of returning.
 Currently all of the children and their mothers are still prisoners in the camps in Syria

-The organisation aims to support and advise relatives to the children and other relevant actor, as well as shares our experiences and contribute with knowledge and information to decision-makers, relevant authorities and other both national and international organisations, that are concerned with the topic.
+The organisation support and advise relatives to the children and other relevant actor, as well as shares our experiences and contribute with knowledge and information to decision makers, media, relevant authorities and other both national and international organisations, that are concerned with the topic.

 Our focus is on the children and their best interests.
 Therefore, it is necessary to investigate what is best for the child based on each specific case.
 This should be done following Danish legislation after the children and their parents have been safely repatriated to Denmark.